LwMQ Hashing and Auxiliary API

 Important

-We want to emphasise once more that the HMAC and hashing functions provided with LwMQ are meant to offer a fast and reasonable way to include message integrity and authenticity at minimal performance cost.
+We want to emphasize once more that the HMAC and hashing functions provided with LwMQ are meant to offer a fast and reasonable way to include message integrity and authenticity at minimal performance cost.

 With them, you can detect a wide range of data corruptions and incorporate lightweight message integrity and authentication, through a pre-shared key, to verify that a message was sent by a trusted party (knowing the pre-shared key) and has not been tampered with during transmission.